snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/index.md

 :::caution

-In near future, this app will get deprecated in favor of a new `enrich-kafka`.
+In the near future, this app will get deprecated in favor of `enrich-kafka`.

 :::